moby/moby/contrib/man/md/docker-tag.1.md

 # EXAMPLES

-## Tagging an image
+## Giving an image a new alias

-Here is an example of renaming an image (e.g. 0e5574283393) as "httpd" and tagging it into the "fedora" repository with "version1.0":
+Here is an example of aliasing an image (e.g. 0e5574283393) as "httpd" and tagging it into the "fedora" repository with "version1.0":

     docker tag 0e5574283393 fedora/httpd:version1.0